Tinkerforge/doc/en/source/Software/Brickd.rst

 Linux
 ^^^^^

-Um den Brick Daemon auf einer Debian basierten Distribution (Ubuntu, Mint, etc.) zu installieren, muss das Brick Daemon .deb von der :ref:`Download-Seite <downloads_tools>` heruntergeladen werden.
-Nach einem Rechtsklick auf die Datei kann "Open with GDebi Package Installer" ausgewählt werden:
+To install the Brick Daemon on a Debian based distribution (Ubuntu, Mint, etc.), download the Brick Daemon .deb from :ref:`here <downloads_tools>`.
+Right-click on the file and choose "Open with GDebi Package Installer":

 .. image:: /Images/Screenshots/brickd_linux_1_small.jpg
    :scale: 100 %